 If you want to have a friendly or not-so-friendly competition, this is the day to do it.
 Everyone can show off their best tricks, and the audience can vote on the winner.
 If you want to sweeten the deal, think about adding some yo-yo related prizes.
 Yes, these could be the toys themselves; however, don't forget about those yo-yo-inspired treats.
 People love their cake, sometimes more than they love yo-yos (weird, right?).

 Post the day's happenings on social media

 A lot happens on National Yo-Yo Day, so you'll want to document all the fun.
 Share pics and videos of the top tricks, yo-yo designs, and any creative treats.
 If the score hasn't been settled before you upload, social media can be a good way to put an end to the debate.
 Polls are easy enough to make, so let your friends and family vote.

 Why We Love National Yo-Yo Day

-Remember the yo-you craze back in the 90s?
+Remember the yo-yo craze back in the 90s?
 Even if you wanted to forget, it's not like you could.
-Everything was branded as "extreme", which made things extremely memorable.
-Couple that with the commercials that showed off tricks, and you've got the perfect recipe for nostalgia.
+Everything was branded as "extreme," which made things extremely memorable.
+Couple that with TV commercials that showed off tricks, and you've got the perfect recipe for nostalgia.
 It was a simple time when doing "walk-the-dog" made you look cool.
 Who wouldn't want to recapture a little of that magic?
 And you can share that magic with the kids in your family.
-Just don't get mad if they outshine you (walk the dog is so...the 90s).
+Just don't get mad if they outshine you ("walk-the-dog" is so '90s).

 It gives us a chance to brush up on history